hupe13/album-medialib-github/readme.md

 - Organize your photos in folders.
 Store the photos for each album in a folder of the WordPress upload folder.
 - Use a plugin like [Bulk Media Register](https://wordpress.org/plugins/bulk-media-register/) to import the photos to the Media Library.
+- You can import the Exif data to the Media Library for example with [Exif Caption](https://wordpress.org/plugins/exif-caption/).
 - Use the Photonic Gallery block to generate the display of photos.
 - Choose as Gallery Source "WordPress".
 - Choose as Type of Gallery "Photos from Media Library"